neulwing/Kozakura35/README.md

 The KZ-35 is a bottom mount keyboard based on the QAZ 35% layout.
 The project is intended to freely 3D-printable and a fun little project for those hand-wiring their first keyboard.

+Both the KZ-35 and QAZ are 10.25u by 4u.
+On the 3rd row, instead of having 2* 1.5u keys on either side, the KZ-35 has a 1.25u key on the right-side with the rest filled out with 1u keys.
+On the 4th row, you have 2* 1u keys on both sides of the 6.25u spacebar.

 The case is seamless and in one solid piece.
 No need for a top cover as the screws are hidden underneath the keycaps.

 Underneath there is a large window to show off your hand-wiring work along with the Kozakura symbol.
 There are also indents for 8mm rubber dome bumpers.